tillioss/tilli-web-app/README.md

 ********************
 1. Configuration :

 b.
-Need to change IP address of apiURL in config/Myconstant.js :
+Need to change IP address of Your Server IP and Port in config/Myconstant.js :

 Ex:apiURL: 'http://192.yyy.1.xxx:8093/tilli-api/'